Skip to main content

 graphics3 negative mentions

-• The game has an interesting premise that tackles the real-life story of Rachel Carson and the dangers of DDT.
+• The game presents an interesting and important historical narrative focused on Rachel Carson and the dangers of DDT, bringing awareness to environmental issues.

 • story